MVIG-SJTU/AlphaPose/README.md

 GPU memory: 12GB -- batch size: 9
 ```
 See [doc/run.md](doc/run.md) for more details.

+## Feedbacks
+If you find any bugs or meet any problems, don't hesitate to comment on GitHub or make a pull request!

 ## Contributors
 AlphaPose is based on RMPE(ICCV'17), authored by [Hao-shu Fang](https://fang-haoshu.github.io/), Shuqin Xie, [Yu-Wing Tai](https://scholar.google.com/citations?user=nFhLmFkAAAAJ&hl=en) and [Cewu Lu](http://mvig.sjtu.edu.cn/), [Cewu Lu](http://mvig.sjtu.edu.cn/) is the corresponding author.
 Currently, it is developed and maintained by [Hao-shu Fang](https://fang-haoshu.github.io/), [Jiefeng Li](http://jeff-leaf.site/), [Yuliang Xiu](http://xiuyuliang.cn/about/) and [Ruiheng Chang](https://crh19970307.github.io/).